-Syntactically, the annotation model (see Fig. 3) declares the abstract model of a class as a list of attributes or functions called model queries; each element listed after model is either a query of basic type (Boolean, integer, or object reference) already used in the implementation, or a specification query, meaning a query introduced solely to define the model.
+Syntactically, the annotation model (see Tab.
+III) declares the abstract model of a class as a list of attributes or functions called model queries; each element listed after model is either a query of basic type (Boolean, integer, or object reference) already used in the implementation, or a specification query, meaning a query introduced solely to define the model.
 As part of our work on MBC, we developed the Mathematical Model Library (MML), a collection of immutable Eiffel classes that represent mathematical concepts useful for specification: sets, bags, sequences, maps, and relations.
 Specification queries make use of MML classes to represent complex components of class models.
-For example, LINKED\LIST's model in Fig. 3
+For example, LINKED_LIST's model in Tab.
+III

 '''

-class LINKED_LIST [G]

 model sequence, index

 sequence: MML_SEQUENCE [G]

 status specification

 - Specification query: sequence of elements in the list.

 index: INTEGER

-- Internal cursor position.
+Internal cursor position.

-off: BOOLEAN

-- Is the cursor not on a list element?

-ensure

-Result = not sequence.domain.has (index)

-invariant